 - 1. Triage screening to determine eligibility and appropriateness (proper patient placement) for admission and referral.
 The SMO ensures that pre-certification requirements are met. - 2.
 Comprehensive bio-psychosocial assessment completed within seven days of admission which substantiates appropriate patient placement.
 The assessment must be reviewed and signed by a qualified professional (exclusions: detoxification programs are not required to complete a psychosocial assessment but must screen for proper patient placement and referral). - 3.
 An individualized stabilization/treatment plan.
 This plan should be developed in collaboration with the client. - 4.
 Daily assessment of progress, through detoxification, documented in a manner consistent from individual to individual. - 5.
-Discharge/transfer planning must begin at admission.

-6. Referral arrangements made, as needed.
+Discharge/transfer planning must begin at admission. - 6.
+Referral arrangements made, as needed.

-- 1. Facility shall have qualified professional and other support staff necessary to provide services appropriate to the needs of individuals being admitted to the program. - a.
-Physician (MD), medical director 24 hours on-call availability - b.
-PCP NA - c.
-Psychologist NA - d.
-Nurse (NP/RN or LPN) Optional (NP/APRN/PA in the absence of an MD is acceptable) - e.
-Licensed or certified clinician or counselor with direct supervision one clinician per 25 clients - f.
-Psychiatric aide one FTE per shift - g.
-Clerical support staff one to two FTE per day shift - h.
-Activity/occupational therapist NA - i.
-Care coordinator one FTE per day shift, and/or duties may be assumed by clinical staff - j.
-Outreach worker/peer mentor Optional - 2.
+- 1. Facility shall have qualified professional and other support staff necessary to provide services appropriate to the needs of individuals being admitted to the program. - Physician (MD), medical director MD(s) on site as needed for management of psychiatric/ medical needs.
+24 hour on-call availability - PCP NA - Psychologist NA - Nursing- Optional (NP/APRN/PA in the absence of an MD is acceptable) - Licensed or certified clinician or counselor with direct supervision one clinician per 25 clients - Psychiatric aide - one FTE PA per shift - Clerical support staff one to two FTE per day shift - Activity/occupational therapist NA - Care coordinator one FTE per day shift, and/or duties may be assumed by clinical staff - Outreach worker/peer mentor Optional - 2.
 Physicians or a PA, NP or APRN, licensed as physician extenders, may perform duties designated by physician.
 Their duties would include: - a.
 Review and sign off on medical treatment - b.
 Triage medical needs at admission and through course of stay for all clients - 3.
-Licensed, certified or registered clinicians provide a planned regimen of 24-hour, professionally directed evaluation, care and treatment services for individuals. - 4.
-An interdisciplinary team of appropriately trained clinicians, such as physicians, nurses, counselors, social workers and psychologists, is available to assess and treat the individual and to obtain and interpret information regarding the patient's needs.
+Licensed, certified or registered clinicians provide a planned regimen of 24-hour, professionally directed evaluation, care and treatment services for individuals.

+- 4. An interdisciplinary team of appropriately trained clinicians, such as physicians, nurses, counselors, social workers and psychologists, is available to assess and treat the individual and to obtain and interpret information regarding the patient's needs.
 The number and disciplines of team members are appropriate to the range and severity of the individual's problems. - 5.
 A qualified professional is available on site 40 hours per week to provide direct individual care, utilizing the 12 core functions of substance use counseling and/or specific functions related to professional license. - 6.
-Clinically managed detoxification personnel shall consist of professional and other support staff that are adequate to meet the needs of the individuals admitted to the facility: - a.
-Qualified professional supervisor: Available for clinical supervision and by telephone for consultation - b.
+Clinically managed detoxification personnel shall consist of professional and other support staff that are adequate to meet the needs of the individuals admitted to the facility: - Qualified professional supervisor: Available for clinical supervision and by telephone for consultation - b.
 Qualified professional: 40 hours per week per 25 individuals (may be combination of two or more professional disciplines) - 7.
 Designated medical director may be consultative only.